 |

-Rocky Mountain National Park Map: Where I’d Focus First
+Rocky Mountain National Park Map: Where to Focus First

-Rocky looks simple on a map, then one packed trailhead or closed road turns your plan sideways.
-If you’re new to the park, the best move is not trying to cover everything.
+Rocky Mountain National Park looks simple on a map, then one packed trailhead or a closed road turns the plan sideways.
+For a first visit, the best move is to skip the idea of covering everything.

-I’d focus on one zone first, and for most people that zone is Bear Lake.
-After that, I’d add Trail Ridge Road if it’s open, then Wild Basin if I want fewer crowds and a quieter day.
+Focus on one zone first, and for most people that zone is Bear Lake.
+From there, Trail Ridge Road makes sense when it is open, then Wild Basin for a quieter day with easier parking.

 Key takeaways: